Theory of Electronic Nematic Criticality Constrained by Elastic Compatibility: Inhomogeneous Elasticity and Tensor Compatibility

 The difference between \eqref{eq:deviatoric_strain_vector_helical_decomposition} and \eqref{eq:deviatoric_strain_Qvec_decomp} is entirely within the contribution from the dilatation, given that $\boldsymbol{Q}^{11}$ is not normalized, but $\boldsymbol{\hat{Q}}_1$ is.
 Thus, $\varepsilon_1 = \tfrac{2}{\sqrt{3}}\varepsilon^h_1$, $\varepsilon_{2,3} = \varepsilon^h_{2,3}$, and $\varepsilon_{4,5}=0$.
 The five-component nematic order parameter, $\boldsymbol{\varphi}$, meanwhile, will be generally projected along all \textit{five} $\boldsymbol{\hat{Q}}_a$ basis vectors.
 Even in an isotropic medium, this reduces the phase space of nematicity that benefits from nemato-elasticity.
 To see this, we write the nemato-elastic energy density from \eqref{eq:nematoelasticity_isotropic_medium_written_out} in Fourier space.
 Given that both $\boldsymbol{\varphi}(\boldsymbol{x})$ and $\boldsymbol{\varepsilon}(\boldsymbol{x})$ are real fields, then for each $d$-orbital basis function, $\varphi_a(-\boldsymbol{q})=\varphi_a(\boldsymbol{q})^*$ and $\varepsilon_a(-\boldsymbol{q})=\varepsilon_a(\boldsymbol{q})^*$.
 Using the orthonormality of the helical $\boldsymbol{\hat{Q}}$ basis vectors, the nemato-elastic bilinear becomes

 for each nonzero wavevector, $\boldsymbol{q}$.
+The utility of the helical basis is observed in the nemato-elastic coupling above, valid for each momentum direction $\hat{q}$.
+In the conventional $d$-orbital basis, $\operatorname{SO}(3)$ symmetry enforces that all five nematic order parameters are explicitly coupling to the five deviatoric strain components.
+However, the compatibility relations mix the six components of the strain tensor for each momentum $\boldsymbol{q}$ in a non-analytic manner, reducing the independent strain degrees of freedom from six to three.
+The fact that there are only three independent strain modes -- one longitudinal and two transverse -- is manifest in the helical basis, where it is clear that the compatibility relations project the electronic nematic order parameter only into a three-dimensional subspace.
+This breaks the isotropic fivefold degeneracy at the \textit{bilinear} level, reflecting the fact that, for a fixed non-zero momentum, the electronic nematic order parameter no longer has the rotational invariance it has at zero-momentum.

-Clearly, the full 3D rotational isotropy exhibited by the fivefold nematic degeneracy in the bare electronic theory is broken by coupling to the compatible strain tensor.
-This follows since the nonzero wavevector generates distinct effective ``helical'' nemato-elastic couplings for the helical nematic order parameters.
+At each nonzero wave-vector, the compatibility relations generate distinct effective ``helical'' nemato-elastic couplings for the helical nematic order parameters.
 For $\Phi_{2,3}$, the coupling is unchanged between the $d$-orbital representation and the helical, whereas for $\Phi_1$, the effective coupling is $\tfrac{2}{\sqrt{3}}\lambda_0$, and it vanishes entirely for $\Phi_{4,5}$.
 In the case of $\Phi_{4,5}$, this means these nematic order parameters do not participate in nemato-elasticity at all, and they must reside in a nematic subspace that exists outside the domain of linear elasticity theory.

 Before concluding this section, we point out that the co-rotating \textit{vectorial} representation is easily transformed into a co-rotating \textit{tensorial} representation using a basis of trace-orthonormal basis tensors, $\{\vartheta^a,\;a=1,\dots,5\}$.
 Indeed, it follows that \eqref{eq:nematic_Qvec_decomposition} has an analogous tensorial decomposition.
 This tensorial representation will be much more convenient in discussing the role of nematic incompatibility, particularly in three spatial dimensions, as discussed in Section \ref{sec:elastic_incompatibility_and_nematoplasticity}.
 The tensorial representation of \eqref{eq:nematic_Qvec_decomposition} is given by